Facebook confirms data sharing with Chinese companies

 Facebook still has not answered hundreds of written questions submitted from members of Congress after Zuckerberg's testimony in April, according to congressional staff.

-The data sharing mentioned in the Times story was used over the last decade by about 60 companies, including Amazon.com, Apple, Blackberry, HTC, Microsoft and Samsung Electronics, Ime Archibong, Facebook vice president of product partnerships, wrote in a blog post on Jun 3.
+The data sharing mentioned in the Times story was used over the last decade by about 60 companies, including Amazon.com Inc , Apple Inc , Blackberry Ltd , HTC Corp , Microsoft Corp and Samsung Electronics Co Ltd , Ime Archibong, Facebook vice president of product partnerships, wrote in a blog post on June 3.

 The FTC confirmed in March that it was investigating Facebook's privacy practices.